wiredopposite/tusb_gamepad/README.md

 // OGXW_RPZERO_2CH
 // OGXW_LITE

-#define USBD_BOARD        OGXM_ADA_FEATHER_USBH
+#define USBD_BOARD        OGXW_RETAIL_1CH
-#define USBD_MAX_GAMEPADS 1 // This is set by idf.py menuconfig for wireless boards, number here is ignored in that case.
+#define USBD_MAX_GAMEPADS 1 // This is set by idf.py menuconfig for the ESP32S3, number here is ignored in that case.
 #define CDC_DEBUG         0 // Set to 1 for CDC device, helpful for debugging USB host.
 Include utilities/log.h and use log() as you would printf()

 #endif // USBD_CONFIG_H_